-Any change in location will impact all areas of your life, including work.
+Moving overseas will impact all areas of your life, including work.
 If you’re planning on moving to France, you’ll probably be thinking about what it’ll be like to work there and what hours you’ll be expected to do.
-Thanks to various mandates that the French government have put in place, employees and the work-life balance are fairly well protected.
-We’ve put together a guide to the French working hours that will answer all of your questions such as “is it illegal to work on weekends in France?”
+Thanks to various mandates that the French government has put in place, employees and their work-life balance are fairly well protected.
+We’ve put together a guide to the French working hours that will answer all of your questions such as “Is it illegal to work on weekends in France?”

 French working hours